 The use of the word ‘culture’ is important.
-A culture embraces ideas, customs, and importantly, behaviours.
+A corporate culture embraces ideas, customs, and importantly, behaviours.
 Human behaviour is behind many accidental data breaches, especially those involving phishing.
 The urge to click is strong in humans as we have been conditioned to use computers in a certain way, both at home and at work.
-Breaking this down, and replacing it instead with a culture of knowledge and understanding of how cyber security and compliance interact, starts at the top and disperses out across the entire organisation.
+Breaking this down, and replacing it instead with a corporate culture of knowledge and understanding of how cyber security and compliance interact, starts at the top and disperses out across the entire organisation.

 5 Steps to Create a Compliance Culture that Embraces Cyber Security: